-Balancing budgets requires inner transparency, close control and oversight regarding how much a team uses and of what.
-While many leaders may only consider the overall acquisition expenses, saving money by reusing and recycling products can also be a major help.
+Balancing budgets requires inner transparency, close control, and oversight regarding how much a team uses.
+While many leaders may only consider the overall acquisition expenses, saving money by reusing and recycling products can also be a significant help.

 - Tap into the time control

 Money is often wasted when things begin to derail.
-Whether it’s lack of a clear plan, insufficient job specification or general management issues, once people lost sight of what they’re meant to do and go off track there is a greater chance the funds will be wasted.
-This will reduce the repetition of mistakes and promote stronger project integrity, as well as cost savings.
+Whether it’s a lack of a clear plan, insufficient job specification, or general management issues, once people lose sight of what they’re meant to do and go off track, there is a greater chance the funds will be wasted.
+This will reduce the repetition of mistakes and promote stronger project integrity and cost savings.